mykoza/WorkLogger/README.md

 ## Configuration

-There are two settings available in `appsettings.json`:
+There are three settings available in `appsettings.json`:

 1. `WorkdayInMinutes`: integer representing the length of workday in minutes
 2. `Shortcuts`: string[] which contains default task shortcuts, available before any new tasks are logged